-Hi, I'm Laurie Barnum, Founder, and welcome to Save A Small Dog Rescue, Inc.
+Hi, I'm Laurie Barnum, Founder, and welcome to Save a Small Dog Rescue, Inc.

 10/03/13 Our furbabies desperately need appropriate housing while they wait for their forever homes.
-We need to raise $3,500 so we can finish two of the buildings from the Dogs in Need Housing Project.
+We need to raise $3,500 so we can finish two of the five buildings from our Dogs in Need Housing Project.
 We can begin utilizing these two buildings as soon as they are completed.
-Our goal is 12/31/13.
+Our goal is 2/28/14.
 Click the link below for more information.
 Please help us reach our goal, no donation is to small.
 Your donation is tax deductible.
 Donations can be made via our secure Paypal link or thru the Go Fund Me link below.
 As always thank you for your support! http://www.gofundme.com/dogs-in-need-housing

 We are a non-profit 501 (c) 3 tax exempt , California, charitable organization.
 We are a public benefit corporation.
 With the help of myself and others, we rescue small breed dogs from high kill shelters, owner turn-ins, and displaced dogs.
 We adopt them from our rescue facility in Phelan and partner with PETCO on the weekends.
 We are devoted to providing lots of love, nurturing, socialization ( which is a big factor), and patience with the dogs in our care.
 In return, we want to find people who will love them as much as we do.
 We are located in the High Desert, Phelan, next to Victorville and Hesperia.
 We house dogs less than twenty pounds.